Isaac Asimov suggested a long time ago that the Moon is not a natural astral body.

 Taking under consideration the hundreds of unnatural phenomena that happen on the surface of the moon that NASA never bothered to reveal to the general public but have nevertheless been observed for centuries by independent observers, it may be assumed that the Moon is a constructed spacecraft and not a normal astral body.

 To mention but a few of these observations:

 - The moon is older than the Earth.
-Carbon dating shows the Earth at 4.6 billion years old and the Moon at 5.3.
+According to new estimates, the Earth is about 1,000 years younger than the Moon.

 - The dust around the Moon that is supposed to have come from weathering and the breakup of the rocks on the Moon’s surface, has a chemical composition that does not match the composition of the rocks on the Moon itself.
 This dust itself is another billion years older than the moon.